wallarm/product-documentation/docs/2.16/admin-en/configure-ip-blocking-nginx-en.md

     cd /etc/nginx/conf.d
     ```

-2. In the current folder, create a file named `/etc/nginx/conf.d/wallarm‑acl.conf` with the following content:
+2. In the current folder, create a file named `wallarm-acl.conf` with the following content:

     ```
     wallarm_acl_db default {